Learn how to cook steak tips that are tender and full of flavor. I have advice on which cut of steak to use, how flour can help, and more!

 Serving Steak Tips

 These steak tips are great just as they are as an appetizer.
 Serve a platter of them with some toothpicks!
 Your guests will be thrilled, trust me.
+Even better, serve them with a bowl of melted Cowboy Butter for dipping.

 We often have them as an entrée for dinner served on garlic toast, either just as is or topped with cheese and lightly broiled.
 They’re also really good as the steak on a steak salad or served alongside mashed potatoes and sauteed mushrooms.
 Enjoy!